Secluded Cottage Rental Overlooking South Toe River Valley in Burnsville, North CarolinaBurnsville, North Carolina (United States of America)

 This secluded cottage is located in Burnsville, North Carolina, and can accommodate 10 guests.
 There are three bedrooms and two and a half bathrooms inside the accommodation.
 The master bedroom features a king-size bed, while the second bedroom has a queen-size bed.
 The final bedroom has two sets of twin bunk beds, and linens and towels are provided.
 Guests can also sleep six more guests on inflatable mattresses in the cottage.

 The comfortable living room features a plush leather sofa, an armchair, a flat-screen television, and a large stone fireplace.
 The kitchen is fully-equipped and features an oven, a stovetop, and a refrigerator.

 Outside, there is a gas grill, a deck, a balcony, and spectacular views of the surrounding countryside.
 Perched on top of a hill, the views from the deck of the cottage are unbeatable.

 There is ample parking on the property for guests when they arrive, with street parking and driveways available.
 The accommodation is nestled in the Black Mountains and features spectacular views of the surrounding areas.
 With a beautiful balcony, guests can walk outside and look at the beautiful western North Carolina scenery.

-A small creek runs across the back of the property, providing calm sounds as it flows by.
 The accommodation is close to everything, a few minutes away from the scenic Blue Ridge Parkway, and 25 minutes away from Mt.
 Mitchell State Park.